MD2Korg/software.md2k.org/content/howto/mPerf/phone-setupS8t.md

 - Amazon Shopping
 - Amazon Video
 - any T-Mobile apps
-- Empire
-- Final Fantasy XV
-- StubHub
-- Uber

 ## <a name="utilities"></a>Which Utilities Are Needed?

 The following utilities have been turned ON for data collection purposes.
-Please do not turn them off at any time during the study.
+Please do not turn them off (e.g., via the pull-down menu from the top of the screen) at any time during the study.

 - Bluetooth
 - WiFi